xyproto/algernon/README.md

 // Output rendered GCSS to the browser/client.
 The given text is converted from GCSS to CSS.
 Takes a variable number of strings. gprint(...)

+// Output rendered HyperApp JSX to the browser/client.
+The given text is converted from JSX to JavaScript.
+Takes a variable number of strings. hprint(...)

-// Output rendered JSX to the browser/client.
+// Output rendered React JSX to the browser/client.
 The given text is converted from JSX to JavaScript.
 Takes a variable number of strings. jprint(...)

 // Output rendered HTML to the browser/client.
 The given text is converted from Pongo2 to HTML.
 Takes a variable number of strings.